anorth/shadow-wall/README.md

-# Illumimateys
+# Shadow Wall
-This is where we keep all our Shadow Wall related code:
-  - Kinect sensor(s) code
-  - LED interaction code
-  - software models of the shadow wall
+For Vivid Sydney 2016.